Scroll Top

 SMALL BLOOD VESSELS BIG HEALTH PROBLEMS

-The diseases of the small vessels are the starting point for major diseases such as high blood pressure, diabetes, strokes, heart attacks, dementia and other brain-related diseases …
+The diseases of the small vessels are the starting point for major diseases such as high blood pressure, diabetes, strokes, heart attacks, dementia, and other brain-related diseases

-“Small Blood Vessels: Big Health Problems?”: Scientific Recommendations of the National Institutes of Health Workshop
+Reference: “Small Blood Vessels: Big Health Problems?”
+Scientific Recommendations of the National Institutes of Health Workshop, Francesca Bosetti et al., American Heart Association, 2016 Nov 4;5(11):e004389. doi: 10.1161/JAHA.116.004389.

 Introduction